 Wikr.com advised that people experiencing this type of wakefulness should practice mantras and try to forgive and accept themselves as they are.

-Waking up between 1-3 a.m. could mean you're experiencing built-up anger.
+Waking up between 1 and 3 a.m. could mean you're experiencing built-up anger.
 "This energy is connected to the liver and associated with anger and an excess of yang energy," Wikr.com reported.
 Additionally, the Traditional Chinese Medicine World Foundation noted that liver-function problems and anger are closely related.

 "Anger is the emotion associated with the liver.
 If you are often irritable, get angry easily, have trouble unwinding from the day’s activities, have trouble reasoning or going with the flow and letting things go, you are experiencing a liver function problem," according to Traditional Chinese Medicine World Foundation.
 "Experiencing these emotions chronically or excessively can seriously unbalance the function of your liver."